altafjava/hibernate-interview-preparation/README.md

     1. The first technique is widely used and uses a foreign key column in one of the tables.
     2. The second technique uses a rather known solution of having a join table to store the mapping between the first two tables.
     3. The third technique is something new that uses a common primary key in both tables.
+    4. Using @MapsId annotation that uses common primary key in both the tables but different from 3rd approach.
+It copies primary key from child table and put into parent table as foreign key.

     **Using a Foreign Key Association/Join Column:** In this kind of association, a foreign key column is created in the owner entity.
 For example, we have made `Employee` entity as an owner, then an extra column `accountId` will be created in the `employee` table.
 This column will store the foreign key for the Account table.